itbdelaboprogramming/IoT-Gateway/README.md

 The Raspberry-Pi can also be used as a router (internet gateway) for other device that is connected through the ethernet port.

-This is the installation procedure for Waveshare SIM7600G-H-M2 4G HAT module.
+This is the installation procedure for Waveshare SIM7600G-H 4G HAT module.
 It has been tested for:
-* RaspberryPi 3B+/4
+* RaspberryPi 3B+/4/Zero W2,
-* OS Raspbian Buster (legacy) and Ubuntu 18 Mate (arm)
+* OS Raspbian Buster (legacy), Raspbian Lite 32 bit, Ubuntu 18 Mate (arm)

 For remote access functionality, follow the instruction on [ZeroTier](https://www.zerotier.com/) for creating a virtual LAN.